| When

 have made ourselves available for the opportunity puts us in a

 position of strength, and makes it possible for us to succeed.
+Our personal

 dreams so frequently are within our reach.
 My dad's experience